 Note: Most lenders require loan deferment forms to be submitted every academic term.

-The following is intended to serve as a guide for students when filing taxes.
-However, we recommend that students contact a qualified tax consultant in order to determine the Federal tax laws and how they apply to a fellowship.
+We recommend that students contact a qualified tax consultant in order to determine the Federal tax laws and how they apply to a fellowship.
 Please be aware that the University does not offer tax-consulting services and there are no campus offices considered to be qualified tax authorities.
-International students should contact Penn's Corporate Tax Office if the following documents do not answer your questions.
+International students should contact Penn's Corporate Tax Office.

 BGS offers travel funds for BGS students to help offset the cost of conferences and off-site courses.
+See this guide for preparing Concur travel reimbursements.
 See bottom of page for other mechanisms to fund research-related travel.

 - $1,000 max per fiscal year (July 1 – June 30) for scientific conferences